akash-harijan/ML-Model-Deployment-on-AWS-SageMaker/README.md

 #### DL-Model

 ML model used here is cataract-detection, trained in keras.
 But any other model can be used by updating the code in folder CataractDetection.
-Weights of used model can be found in this repository.
+Weights of used model can be found here, [link]([here][https://raw.githubusercontent.com/akash-harijan/cataract-detection/master/models/final-700imgs.h5]
+).
 This model is encapusalted in the Flask api with required format to deploy a model in sagemaker.

 #### Dockerizatoin